samvabyat1/icx2/README.md

 # Instagram redesigned with backend

 Redesigned instagram with all important features like posts, stories, profile, messaging, and more.
+And comes with a premium look and feel.

 **This project showcases my special skills, i.e., UI/UX and Fast production.